 So why is this important to you?
-This is absolutely critical for you so that you do not delay in requesting and serving your notice to owner.
-I suggest that you do it within days after starting work on a job or first delivering material on a job, or after you sign a contract on a job.
+This is absolutely critical for you so that you do not delay in requesting and serving your Notice to Owner.
+We suggest that you do it within days after starting work on a job or first delivering material on a job, or after you sign a contract on a job.
 There is nothing wrong with doing it early in the 45 days.
 You run into big problems when you do it too late.

 Obviously, if you have a direct contract with an owner, you do not need to send a Notice to Owner.
 It is imperative that you do though, because it is a great collection tool, and it is relatively inexpensive.
 So, even if you are a contractor and you do not have to send a Notice to Owner, you should do it.
 If you are a subcontractor to a bonded contractor, let us say you are the electrician to the bonded contractor who is working for Miami-Dade county schools, you do not need to send a Notice to Contractor which is the document to give you rights on the bond because you have a direct contract with that bonded contractor.

-In your office, determine an internal amount, that any job over a certain amount, whether $200, $500, or $2,500.
-Any job over that threshold you notice it, period.
-Where people make mistakes and lose money is where they try to manage their notices so closely that they think they need one on this job, but they do not need one on this one.
-So they are not going to send it there, that is when we see mistakes happen.
-It doesn’t take much for you to lose lien rights on the job where you are owed.
+In your office, determine that any job over a certain amount, whether $200, $500, or $2,500, any job over a threshold, that you notice.
+Period.
+Where people make mistakes and lose money is where they try to manage their notices so closely that they think they need one on one job, but they do not need one on another one.
+That is when we see mistakes happen.
+It does not take much for you to lose lien rights on the job where you are owed.
 It may not be a lot of money, but that by itself would have paid to notice all of the jobs for the rest of the year, whether you needed them or not.
 Notice all your jobs so that you do not run into an issue.

 Step 2: Within 90 days of your last work, you must record your lien or serve your Notice of Non-payment on the contractor and surety

 Ninety days is not three months.
 Some months have more than 30 days, some months have fewer than 30 days.
 So, remember that you need to count correctly.
-Do not to wait until Day 88 to start the process.
+Do not wait until Day 88 to start the process.
 We recommend that you start the process at about Day 60, after your last work to move forward and put together the lien.
-Because it takes time to sign it, prepare it, notarize it, and record it.
+Because it takes time to sign, prepare, notarize, and record.
 Even electronically takes several days.
 And also remember that last work does not include punch list or warranty work.
 It has to be contract work or change order work that is approved for it to count as your last work.

 Step 3: Within 15 days of recording the lien, you must serve the lien on all interested parties